AA90416/terraform-aws-infra-poc/README.md

 - AWS IAM user credentials with sufficient permissions to create the infrastructure resources.

 ## Contact

-For any further clarifications or assistance, please feel free to reach out to the team at rotero82@gmail.com.
+If you have any questions or need further assistance, feel free to reach out to the project owner:

+- Name: Roberto Otero
+- Email: rotero82@gmail.com

 ## License
 This project is open-source and licensed under the [MIT License](LICENSE).